Skip to main content

 Children on a holiday at the beach

-As the summer draws to a close, many children will be returning home after spending time with parents or extended family over the school holidays, ready to start the new school year.
+Many children will be returning home after spending time with parents or extended family over the school holidays.
 This is often a peak time for disputes to reach their climax over where — and with which parent — a child lives.
 Sometimes, children might not be returned to the other parent while a disagreement is aired.

 Here, our Head of Family Cara Nuttall offers her expert guidance to parents whose ex-partner hasn’t returned their child after a holiday or contact.